 How Social Media Might Affect Your Workers’ Compensation Benefits

 When you suffer injuries due to a work-related accident, you may be tempted to discuss the matter on various social media platforms.
 People may use social media to keep family members and friends updated about their condition, or perhaps just as an outlet to vent and relieve stress.
 In any situation, you should be extremely careful about what you post – or you should consider staying off social media altogether.
-This is because certain social media posts may negatively impact your workers’ compensation claim or benefits.
+This is because certain social media posts may negatively impact your workers’ compensation benefits or claim.